-Investigators Stephen Kopenis
+Stephen Kopenis

 Nicholas Gushka

-Hearing Officers Veronica Piazza
+Veronica Piazza (employee cases)

-Steven Matusiewicz
+Steven Matusiewicz (student cases)

-Sean Cryan
+Sean Cryan (student cases)

-Appeal Officers Cheryl Ish
+Cheryl Ish

 Anitra McShea, Ph.D.

-Advisors TBA
+TBA

 The Title IX Coordinator acts with independence and impartiality.
 Although members of the Pool are typically trained in a variety of skill sets and can rotate amongst the different roles listed above in different cases, King's College can also designate permanent roles for individuals in the Pool, using others as substitutes or to provide greater depth of experience when necessary.
 This process of role assignment may be the result of particular skills, aptitudes, or talents identified in members of the Pool that make them best suited to particular roles.